Written by Gyeongwon Kwak, social media content writer at Path Unbound. Edited by Stella Guan, Founder & CEO of Path Unbound.

 Bootcamps usually offer a variety of support to help students get their first design job with mock interviews, portfolio reviews, one-on-one mentor sessions, career planning etc, which is also a key component in programs offered at Path Unbound.

-Downsides of Attending a Bootcamp
+Downsides of Attending a UI/UX Design Bootcamp

 - Bootcamp curriculum may be too condensed and doesn’t teach enough design foundation